Mix Prep Guide

 ready to hand over your song files for mixing?

 We get many mixing requests and want to get down to business with your project quickly and efficiently.
-To ensure we return your project back to you radio-ready and correct the first time, we require you to read through the following 10 steps carefully before sending us your files:
+To ensure we return your project back to you radio-ready and correct the first time, we recommend you work through the following 10 steps.

 Ensure your song/s are completely finished and do not need further production or recorded parts added to them.¹